joojoooo/immich-upload-optimizer/README.md

 All flags are also available as environment variables using the prefix `IUO_` followed by the uppercase flag.
 - `-upstream`: The URL of the Immich server (default: `http://immich-server:2283`)
 - `-listen`: The address on which the proxy will listen (default: `:2284`)
-- `-tasks_file`: Path to the [tasks configuration file](TASKS.md) (default: [lossless.yaml](config/lossless.yaml))
+- `-tasks_file`: Path to the [tasks configuration file](TASKS.md) (default: [lossy_avif.yaml](config/lossy_avif.yaml))
 - `-download_jpg_from_jxl`: Converts JXL images to JPG on download for compatibility (default: `false`)

 ## 📸 Images
-By default, Immich Upload Optimizer uses lossless **[JPEG-XL](https://jpegxl.info/)** for images, resulting in the same quality at a lower size.
-This allows for bit-accurate conversion back to the original JPEG, losing no information in the process.
+**[AVIF](https://aomediacodec.github.io/av1-avif/)** is used by default, saving **~80%** space while maintaining the same perceived quality (lossy conversion)
+- It's an open format
+- Offers good compatibility: it's easy to view or share the image with others
+- Better than re-transcoding older formats (e.g., converting JPEG to a lower-quality JPEG)

+**[JPEG-XL](https://jpegxl.info/)** is a superior format to AVIF, has all AVIF's pros and more, except it lacks widespread compatibility 😔
+- Can losslessly convert JPEG to save **~20%** in space without losing any quality
+- Support bit-accurate conversion back to the original JPEG
+- A lossy JXL option is also available with similar quality/size ratio to AVIF

+If neither fits your needs, create your own conversion task: examples in [config](config)

+**To experiment with different quality settings live before modifying the task:** [squoosh.app](https://squoosh.app/), [caesium.app](https://caesium.app/)

 > [!NOTE]
-> Don't judge image compression artifacts by looking at the [Immich](https://github.com/immich-app/immich) low quality preview.
-Download the image and use an external viewer !
+> Don't judge image compression artifacts by looking at the [Immich](https://github.com/immich-app/immich) low quality preview, zoom the image or download it and use an external viewer (Zooming on the Immich viewer will load the original image only if your browser is compatible with the format)

-If you want to save more storage space, modify your tasks config to perform lossy compression.
-This can reduce file size considerably (around -80%) while maintaining the same perceived quality.
-Examples in [config](config/)<br>
-**To experiment with different quality settings live before modifying the task:** [Squoosh.app](https://squoosh.app/), [Caesium.app](https://caesium.app/)

 ## 🎬 Videos
-By default video conversion is disabled since no known lossless video transcoding will be smaller in size.
-However there is a lot of potential with [lossy conversion](config/lossy.yaml)
+Lossy **[H.265](wikipedia.org/wiki/High_Efficiency_Video_Coding)** CRF23 24fps is used by default to ensure storage savings even for small videos, modify FPS and CRF values as you like in the [config](config)

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details